2026 Fort Knox Gold Neighbor recognized at annual partnership dinner

 |0

-This work, 2026 Fort Knox Gold Neighbor recognized at annual partnership dinner [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2026 Fort Knox Gold Neighbor recognized at annual partnership dinner, by Patrick Hodges, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.